 As stated above, students recommended for dismissal may petition for reconsideration.
-The procedure is as follows: (1) the petition must be signed by the student and acknowledged by his/her advisor, stating the reason(s) for requesting reconsideration; (2) the student or advisor must submit the petition to the Program Chair; (3) the Program Chair will consult with the other Program Chair and form a panel consisting of at least one member from each program; (4) the panel will review the program committee's decision and the student's academic performance and vote on the initial dismissal decision; (5) if a majority of the panel agree with the dismissal, the panel will make a written recommendation to the department chair; (6) the student informing him/her of the recommendation; (7) the student will have 14 days from the date of the letter to resign; (8) if the student does not resign within 14 days, the department chair will make a written recommendation for dismissal to the Dean of Graduate Studies, stating the reason(s) for academic dismissal.
+The procedure is as follows: (1) the petition must be signed by the student and acknowledged by his/her advisor, stating the reason(s) for requesting reconsideration; (2) the student or advisor must submit the petition to the Program Chair; (3) the Program Chair will consult with the other Program Chair and form a panel consisting of at least one member from each program; (4) the panel will review the program committee's decision and the student's academic performance and vote on the initial dismissal decision; (5) if a majority of the panel agree with the dismissal, the panel will make a written recommendation to the department chair; (6) the department chair, if he/she agrees with the recommendation, will send a letter to the student informing him/her of the recommendation; (7) the student will have 14 days from the date of the letter to resign; (8) if the student does not resign within 14 days, the department chair will make a written recommendation for dismissal to the Dean of Graduate Studies, stating the reason(s) for academic dismissal.